 Souvenirs are usually regarded as pieces of ephemera and reminders of happy times.
 But some may have sinister undertones.
 There are examples, from different periods in history, of soldiers at war looting and returning home with their booty as well as, more recently, pieces of shrapnel, or badges from the uniforms of the fallen enemy.
 In 1876, the New York Times reported that souvenir hunters had taken the skull, some body parts and uniform of Colonel Custer, after he was killed at the Battle of Little Bighorn.
 Prisons have also been places for souvenir hunters of what is known as Dark Tourism.
 These are not the souvenirs collected by prisoners or their families, but by tourists visiting prisons, no doubt just to gaze at its walls.
 Between 1834 and 1930 thousands of people paid to tour the Ohio State Penitentiary and bought souvenir cards of the portraits of executed prisoners.

 During the Napoleonic Wars French prisoners of war were held in a camp at Princetown high up on Dartmoor, in Devon.
 In the 1850s the camp was redeveloped and a prison built to incarcerate the most violent British convicts.
 This ceramic vase, about 10cm high, was one of many manufactured between 1890 and 1910 for a growing souvenir industry.

-This piece is one of many in my collection of mass market, ceramic souvenirs from the 1880s to 1960s.
+These pieces are some of the many in Deborah Jaffé’s extensive collection of mass market, ceramic souvenirs from the 1880s to 1960s.